 Large, heavy items generally go on the bottom because it has the most space, and storing them at a low level also adds stability if it’s a rolling box.
 Many portable tool boxes have convenient trays and upper compartments for smaller items.

 Q. How do I clean a portable tool box?

-Most models can be wiped down with a cloth dampened with a small amount of dish soap and water, along with a little white vinegar if desired.
-Be wary of abrasive cream cleansers that can scratch the surface.
+Most models can be wiped down with a damp cloth and a little all-purpose cleaner.
+Beware of abrasive cream cleansers that can scratch the surface of a tool box.

 Why Trust Bob Vila